-In reality, solving math problems or proving something is kind of similar to many other trades where people solve problems and use their reasoning powers just naturally without any anxiety over it.
+In reality, solving math problems or writing proofs is similar to other trades where people solve problems and use their reasoning powers naturally without any anxiety over it.
 For example, a doctor has a problem every time a patient comes in with mysterious symptoms.
 An auto mechanic has to solve the problem as to why the car does not run smoothly.
-A housewife may be solving the problem of how to make these special tasting cookies she tasted a week ago somewhere.
+A housewife may be solving the problem of how to make the special cookies she tasted a week ago somewhere.

-Somebody asked me how to prove that
+Somebody asked me to prove that

-n logaM = logaMn
+n logaM = logaMn.

 I tackled the problem as a math teacher that has been away from logarithms for 5-6 years.
 I knew that antilogarithms, or raising the number a to some power would probably be helpful since I know that in general, logarithms often get solved by the exponentiation process.
-So as a try to make things simpler, I decided to call the complex looking thing on the right side x.
-So I wrote

 Okay, that looked simpler, so I did the same for the other side of the original equation, calling it y:

-from which dividing both sides by n, you get y/n = logaM, and now using the definition of logarithm I got ay/n = M.
+from which dividing both sides by n, I got y/n = logaM, and now using the definition of logarithm I got ay/n = M.

-So this far using only the definition, I had these two equations ax = Mn and ay/n = M. They kind of looked similar.
-I saw quickly that taking the nth root on the first equation, it would become ax/n = M (because nth root is the same as number to the 1/n th power).
+So thus farm using only the definition, I had these two equations: ax = Mn and ay/n = M. They looked kind of similar.
+I saw quickly that taking the nth root of the first equation, it would become ax/n = M (because nth root is the same as number to the 1/n th power).
 And if you have ay/n = M and ax/n = M, then obviously ay/n = ax/n.
-It looked good, because I do know the fact that in this situation, the exponents must be the same.
-So y/n = x/n and so y = x.
+It looked good, because I do know the fact that in this situation, the exponents must be the same, or y/n = x/n and so y = x.

 |n logaM ? logaMn|